Software Testing Interview Questions and Answers

 - Masked defect: It is an existing defect that has not caused a failure because another defect has prevented that part of the code from being executed

 Ans: Bottom up testing is an approach to integration testing, where the lowest level components are tested first, then used to facilitate the testing of higher level components.
 The process is repeated until the component at the top of the hierarchy is tested.

-Ans: Different types of test coverage techniques include
+Ans: Different three types of test coverage techniques include

 - Statement Coverage: It verifies that each line of source code has been executed and tested

 - Decision Coverage: It ensures that every decision in the source code is executed and tested

 - Path Coverage: It ensures that every possible route through a given part of code is executed and tested

 Q155.
 Mention what is the meaning of breadth testing?

 Ans: Breadth testing is a test suite that exercises the full functionality of a product but does not test features in detail